Stickykenny/Relaytd/README.md

 #### Plan

-*I am still thinking about if I want to make public my todolist/desire to implement and learn new techs*
+*I am still thinking about if I want to make public all of my todolist/desire to implement and learn new techs*
+Current shared (not updated): [Todo](TODO.md)

 ### Others